carlosvto2/breakoutGame/readme.md

 nvm use node
 ```

-Replace 'node' with 'latest' for `nvm-windows`.
+Replace 'node' with 'latest' for `nvm-windows` (nvm install latest).

 Then install Parcel: